AnnKemp/routingapp/README.md

 # Routingapp

-This app is to study Angular routing and is based on :https://github.com/didinj/angular-routing-navigation-example and on: angular.io/guide/router and on: angular.io/guide/route-animations .
+This app is made to study Angular routing and is based on :https://github.com/didinj/angular-routing-navigation-example and on: angular.io/guide/router and on: angular.io/guide/route-animations .

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.